wbond/asn1crypto/readme.md

 same parsing took over 4,100 seconds.

-For smaller structures the performance difference can range from a few times faster to an order of magnitude of more.
+For smaller structures the performance difference can range from a few times faster to an order of magnitude or more.

 ## Related Crypto Libraries